Introduction to PostgreSQL Date Format

 SELECT CURRENT_DATE;

-that results in the following –
+That gives the following output –

 Date Formats